 - Bringing comfort, joy, and healing to people in need – whether ill, traveling, or anticipating major life events.

-- Instilling hope and resilience in the spirit.
+- Instilling hope, prosperity and resilience in the spirit.

 - Reminding us of the importance of being in the moment (“staying afloat”) and appreciating every moment.

 - Acting as spiritual messengers.

 In Native American culture, hummingbirds are considered healers, helping bring recovery and overall help to a person stricken with such misfortune.

 Related: How to attract hummingbirds?

 The Hummingbird’s ancient healing role has also transferred to modern times.
 Individuals with health issues may find the Hummingbird to be a comforting symbol that radiates the message of resilience and renewal.

 Hummingbirds and angels have no direct connections; however, these birdies can have an angelic role as messengers.

 In Christianity, for example, the archangel Gabriel brought good news in the Bible; Hummingbirds are too believed to be messengers of good fortune in many native cultures.
 Thus, they can be viewed as angel equivalents in civilizations that haven’t developed the concept of the (Judeo-Christian) angel.

 Interestingly, there is a Lucifer Hummingbird, but they have nothing to do with the devil.